1. Determination of Post-mortem Interval by Analysis of Citrate Content of Bone

-1. Determination of Trihalomethane Concentrations in Drinking Water using Membrane-based GC-MS
+2. Determination of Disinfection By-product Concentrations in Drinking Water using Membrane-based GC-MS

-Water chlorination is an effective process for preventing water borne diseases, yet forms halogenated disinfection by-products (DBPs) from the reaction of natural organic matter with free available chlorine.[1, 2] The two main classes of DBPs are the trihalomethanes (THMs) and the haloacetic acids (HAAs).
+Water chlorination is an effective process for preventing water borne diseases, yet forms halogenated disinfection by-products (DBPs) from the reaction of natural organic matter with free available chlorine.1, 2 The two main classes of DBPs are the trihalomethanes (THMs) and the haloacetic acids (HAAs).
 These compounds are considered to be possible carcinogens, so are regulated by the USEPA in finished drinking water.
 Current methods of analysis for THMs work well, but often require organic solvents or expensive sampling systems to perform.
-The main goal of this project is to use an alternative, solvent free membrane-based gas chromatography-mass spectrometry (GC-MS) method to determine THM concentrations in drinking water samples.
-The membrane sampling device[3, 4] employed in this research is comprised of two stainless steel tee unions and a Tefzel® tubing shell with polymeric membrane tubing inserted inside.
+The main goal of this project is to use an alternative, solvent free membrane-based gas chromatography-mass spectrometry (GC-MS) method to determine DBP concentrations in drinking water samples.
+The membrane sampling device3, 4 employed in this research is comprised of two stainless steel tee unions and a Tefzel® tubing shell with polymeric membrane tubing inserted inside.
 When drinking water flows through the device, volatile compounds in the water permeate through the membrane walls and into an inert gas stream.
-The enriched gas stream is then analyzed by a GC-MS instrument (Figure 1).
+The enriched gas stream is then analyzed by a GC-MS instrument (Figure 1).4

 Figure 1.
 Membrane sampling device interfaced to a GC-MS instrument.

-The student researcher(s) working on this project will conduct a literature survey, gain experience using a GC-MS instrument; learn to optimize method parameters and conditions, perform calibration studies (e.g. external and internal standard), conduct matrix spiking studies, and apply the method to the analysis of drinking water samples from New York State.
+Student researcher(s) who have worked on this project gained experience using a GC-MS instrument, learned to optimize method parameters and conditions, perform calibration studies (e.g. external and internal standard), conduct matrix spiking studies, and apply the method to the analysis of drinking water samples.

 Rook, J. J. (1974).
 Water Treatment and Examination, 23, 234–243.